dwringer/cl-bst/README.md

 #### Keyword parameters:
    UNIQUE-ONLY: If true, disallow multiple nodes with the same value
    OVERWRITE: If true and UNIQUE-ONLY, new insertions overwrite matches
+   TEST: If present, overrides the BST's comparison function

 #### Returns:
    A BST created from TR with a [possibly additional] node representing X.